Kohlrabi is a little obscure, but it is delicious. The flavor is crunchy, fresh, and sort of like a cross between a cabbage and an apple.

 - Water as needed

 - Combine the grated kohlrabi, onion, and salt in a medium bowl.
-Allow to rest a few minutes to allow the juices to develop.
+Let rest a few minutes to allow the juices to develop.

-- Transfer mixture to a quart-size jar and pack down so that brine covers vegetables.
+- Transfer mixture to a glass quart-size jar and pack down so that vegetables are completely covered.
 Add water, if needed, to create at least 2 inches of brine over the vegetables, but leave a 1-inch headspace in the jar.
-Weight down the vegetables using glass weights or a clean rock.